2014 Annual Review

 Light.
 Fire.
 Torch.
 Energy.

-As I wrote previously, 2014 was about finding the light within myself, and especially, within others.
+previously, 2014 was about finding the light within myself, and especially, within others.
 This year was about helping others to find their light – coaching, teaching, writing = helping.
 Finding my helper identity, if you will, after focusing on SOLO in the previous few years.

 As Ray Bradbury put it: “Let the world burn through you.
 Throw the prism light, white hot, on paper.”

 1. I can’t help others, if they do not want to be helped

 2. I have to stop asking permission to do my work well and/or to do my work my way. it IS my art.

 3. I best help others not by holding their hand, but by challenging them to find their own strength

 BUCKET LIST UPDATE: